Chas McCormick Preview, Player Props: Astros vs. Rangers

 Chas McCormick At The Plate

-- McCormick enters this game on a five-game hitting streak.
-Over the course of his last outings, he's hitting .304.
+- McCormick enters this game on a six-game hitting streak.
+Over the course of his last outings, he's hitting .364.

-- McCormick has reached base via a hit in 60 games this year (of 92 played), and had multiple hits in 27 of those games.
+- He has hit a long ball in 16 games this season (17.2%), leaving the park in 5% of his trips to the plate.

-- McCormick has driven in a run in 31 games this year (33.7%), including 18 games with more than one RBI (19.6%).
+- In 32 games this year (34.4%), McCormick has picked up an RBI, and in 18 of those games (19.4%) he had two or more.
 He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.